vyadh/teamcity-deployment-dashboard/README.md

 could be done by defining a parameter with a value like `%environment%-%region%`.
 Once the plugin has been configured to use this new parameter as the environment key, the environment list of deploys to show would then be `DEV-EUR,DEV-USA,DEV-EUR,PRD-USA`.

+**Custom Deployment Information**

+Sometimes it is useful to display other information with each deployment, such as the branch used to build.
+The Custom Property feature can be used to for this, e.g. setting it to `teamcity.build.branch`.

+Multiple pieces of information can be displayed as the custom information by creating a new property that concatenates different pieces of information and referencing that property.
+Dynamic information constructed programmatically in the build steps can also be provided by using TeamCity service messages.

+If the information is too long for the field it will be truncated, but the full information can be displayed by hovering over it.

 Scaling to Multiple Teams with the Project Hierarchy